ESMValGroup/ESMValCore/doc/how-to/how-to-make-a-release.rst

 to create create a draft of the release notes.
 This script uses the titles and labels of merged pull requests since the previous release.
+Ensure that any pull request labelled as
+`issue introduced since last release <https://github.com/ESMValGroup/ESMValCore/pulls?q=is%3Apr+label%3A%22issue+introduced+since+last+release%22+is%3Aclosed>`__ is listed on the same line as the pull request that introduced the issue.
+This label is intended for pull requests that fix a mistake that is was introduced after the last release and therefore is not a bug that is present in any released version of the code.
 Open a discussion to allow members of the development team to nominate pull requests as highlights.
 Add the most voted pull requests as highlights at the beginning of changelog.
 After the highlights section, list any backward